pydio/pydio-doc-admin-guide/6_advanced/1_migration.md

 ### Copying LDAP config (ED only)

 This option allows us to copy the LDAP config from Pydio8.
-You might irgnore this option if your legacy server does not rely on a LDAP server.
+You might ignore this option if your legacy server does not rely on a LDAP server.
 This task can be easily manually verified in Cells to make sure all params are migrated correctly.

-At this point you can launch the synchronisation of the users with new ldap configuration.
+At this point you can launch the synchronization of the users with new ldap configuration.
 The set of users from LDAP via this configuration and the set of user ldap via API of Pydio 8 are identical in Cells (they have the same AuthSource).
-However, it is recommended to do the first synchronisation of users in following step.
+However, it is recommended to do the first synchronization of users in following step.

 #### Migrate users, roles, groups